MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 The exact meaning of the offset depends on the _frame mode_:
 - In `ROWS` mode (such as above), the frame extends for the specified number of rows (or less, for rows near the beginning or end of the partition).
 - In `GROUPS` mode, the frame extends for the specified number of peer groups, where a peer group is a set of rows that are equal on both the `PARTITION BY` and the `ORDER BY`.
 - In `RANGE` mode, the frame extends to those rows whose difference from the current row on the `ORDER BY` column is not greater than the offset (only one ORDER BY column is allowed for this frame mode).
-For example, the following query computes a moving average with a frame size of 5 minutes:
+For example, the following query computes a moving average with a frame size of 5 minutes (which might be more useful than a `ROWS` offset when the measurement values are at irregular times):
 ```SQL
 SELECT sensor_id, time, AVG(measurement_value)
     OVER (ORDER BY time PARTITION BY sensor_id